myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-07-11T06:17:39.453Z
+>
+> I look forward to seeing what kind of experience we get from low code development using generative AI.
+At least the low code platforms I've used have had difficulties with the development experience and maintainability.

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-07-06T04:13:13.028Z
 >
 > He cares about how he looks on camera